skypjack/entt/docs/md/entity.md

 their bags.
 During construction, these views look at the number of entities available for each component and pick up a reference to the smallest set of candidates in order to speed up iterations.<br/>
-They offer more or less the same functionalities of a multi component view.
+They offer more or less the same functionalities of a multi type view.
 However, they don't expose a `get` member function and users should refer to the registry that generated the view to access components.
 In particular, a runtime view exposes utility functions to get the estimated number of entities it is going to return and to know whether it's empty or not.
 It's also possible to ask a runtime view if it contains a given entity.<br/>
 Refer to the inline documentation for all the details.

 Runtime views are pretty cheap to construct and should not be stored aside in